Khapra beetle bulletin

 How can the pest enter Australia?

-The most likely pathway for khapra beetles to enter Australia is with the movement of contaminated goods, including grains, food stuffs, personal effects and machinery.
+The most likely pathway for khapra beetles to enter Australia is with the movement of contaminated goods, including grains, food stuffs, personal effects and as a hitchhiker in shipping containers and a wide range of cargo (plastic beads, nuts and bolts, timber doors).

-Khapra beetle has been recorded infesting more than 100 commodities including most dried plant products such as grains, seeds, beans and nuts.
-Affected commodities include wheat, maize, barley, rice, millet, sorghum, pulses, cotton, sunflower, sesame and spice seeds.
-The pest can also infest other dried plant or animal products such as flour, animal feed, pet food
+It has been recorded infesting more than 100 commodities including most dried plant products, such as wheat, maize, barley, rice, millet, sorghum, pulses, cotton, sunflower, sesame and spice seeds, and some animal products.

 Khapra beetle is native to India, but has spread to many parts of Africa, Asia, Europe and the Middle East.
-Global spread of khapra beetle is increasing.
+A full list of target risk countries can be found on our website.

-Check your stored grain and storage facilities frequently for the presence of pests and damage.
-Good store hygiene plays an important role in limiting infestation, including the removal of spillages and residues from the previous season’s harvest, and the sealing of any cracks or crevices where pests could hide.
+Check your stored grain, storage facilities, pantry, and any shipping containers frequently for the presence of pests and damage.
+Good hygiene and pest management plays an important role in limiting infestation, including the removal of spillages and residues and the sealing of any cracks or crevices where pests could hide.

 Report your find